 The NAC Examination is a clinical skills examination that consists of 12 different 11-minute clinical stations, each with a standardized patient and a physician examiner.

 In total, the duration of the exam is approximately three hours.
 However, the candidate may be on site for a longer period of time for administrative reasons.

 Visit our station description page for more detailed information on the format of the NAC Examination.

 Evaluation and scoring

-Candidates are rated by physician examiners on up to nine different competencies per station.
+Candidates are rated by physician examiners on up to seven different competencies per station.
 These competencies include: